Tanay200210/portfolio/README.md

 ### Education

-Bachelor (Honours), Economics | Symbiosis College of Arts and Commerce, Pune, India (2020 to 2023)
+Bachelor (Honours), Economics at Symbiosis College of Arts and Commerce, Pune, India (2020 to 2023)

-Post Graduate Diploma, Economics | Concordia University, Montreal, Canada (2023 to 2025)
+Post Graduate Diploma, Economics at Concordia University, Montreal, Canada (2023 to 2025)

 ### Work Experience
 **Virtual Data Analysis Internship @ KPMG** (August to September 2022)